YarkinAta00/Blender-Human-Head/README.md

 # Blender-Human-Head
- It is human head designed with Blender
+ It is a human head model designed with Blender